Edwin Smith Papyrus: History

 The Edwin Smith Papyrus dates to Dynasties 16–17 of the Second Intermediate Period.
 Egypt was ruled from Thebes during this time and the papyrus is likely to have originated from there.
-Edwin Smith, an American Egyptologist, was born in Connecticut in 1822 – the same year Egyptian hieroglyphic writing was decoded.
-Smith purchased it in Luxor, Egypt in 1862, from an Egyptian dealer named Mustafa Agha.
+Edwin Smith, an American Egyptologist, purchased it in Luxor, Egypt in 1862, from an Egyptian dealer named Mustafa Agha.

 The papyrus was in the possession of Smith until his death, when his daughter donated the papyrus to New York Historical Society.
-There its importance was recognized by Caroline Ransom Williams, who wrote to James Henry Breasted in 1920 about “the medical papyrus of the Smith collection” in hopes that he could work on it.
-He completed the first translation of the papyrus in 1930, with the medical advice of Dr. Arno B Luckhardt.
+There its importance was recognized by Caroline Ransom Williams, who wrote to James Henry Breasted in 1920 about "the medical papyrus of the Smith collection" in hopes that he could work on it.
+He completed the first translation of the papyrus in 1930, with the medical advice of Dr. Arno B. Luckhardt.
 Breasted’s translation changed the understanding of the history of medicine.
 It demonstrates that Egyptian medical care was not limited to the magical modes of healing demonstrated in other Egyptian medical sources.
 Rational, scientific practices were used, constructed through observation and examination.

 From 1938 through 1948, the papyrus was at the Brooklyn Museum.
 In 1948, the New York Historical Society and the Brooklyn Museum presented the papyrus to the New York Academy of Medicine, where it remains today.

 From 2005 through 2006, the Edwin Smith Papyrus was on exhibition at the Metropolitan Museum of Art in New York.
 James P. Allen, curator of Egyptian Art at the museum, published a new translation of the work, coincident with the exhibition.
 This was the first complete English translation since Breasted’s in 1930.
 This translation offers a more modern understanding of hieratic and medicine.